hyorkim11/design_projects/README.md

-# Design Projects Repository
+# Projects Repository
-This repo was made to showcase my most recent design projects.
+This repo was made to showcase my most recent design & development projects.
 Please refer to my [portfolio](https://hyorkim11.github.io/) for further details.
 Thank you!

 ## UX Design Clinic
   * WN17 - Find Your Ditto